prettier-solidity/prettier-plugin-solidity/README.md

 ### Modifiers in constructors

 Modifiers with no arguments are formatted with their parentheses removed, except for constructors.
-The reason for this is that Prettier Solidity cannot always tell apart a modifier from a base constructors.
+The reason for this is that Prettier Solidity cannot always tell apart a modifier from a base constructor.
 So modifiers in constructors are not modified.
 For example, this:

 ```solidity
 contract Foo is Bar {